EENCloud/api-docs/source/includes/_api_input_output.md

 Field name          | Data Type | Description
 ---------           | --------- | -----------
-enable              | boolean   | Set to `true` to enable input port username            | string    | Optional string user supplied name of this input (for UI) record              | boolean   | Set to `true` to record videos when the state of input port will be changed (eg. from `idle` to `active`) alert               | boolean   | Set to `true` to enable input control on Live view, Layouts, Preview, and History Browser (UI) polarity            | string    | `active_high`, `active_low` indicates what is considered "active" (usually set to `active_high`); if the polarity is set to `active_low`, then the Active and Hold event will be sent when the input is false, as that is the users defined "active" state.
+enable              | boolean   | Set to `true` to enable input port username            | string    | Optional string user supplied name of this input (for UI).
+Leave empty or provide your own name of such I/O control that will be used on the UI. record              | boolean   | Set to `true` to record videos when the state of input port will be changed (eg. from `idle` to `active`) alert               | boolean   | Set to `true` to enable input control on Live view, Layouts, Preview, and History Browser (UI) polarity            | string    | `active_high`, `active_low` indicates what is considered "active" (usually set to `active_high`); if the polarity is set to `active_low`, then the Active and Hold event will be sent when the input is false, as that is the users defined "active" state.